mlrun/mlrun/docs/change-log/_index.md

 - Supports overwriting commands when using `project.build_function`

 **Feature store**
-- Supports Redis as an online feature set (Tech Preview)
+- Supports Redis as an online feature set
 <br>See [Redis target store](../data-prep/ingest-data-fs.html#redis-target-store-tech-preview)
 - The out-of-the-box feature store steps are available with the pandas engine